Kywz/HuffmanAlgorithm/README.txt

-This programm was created for educational purposes during course of "Data security" in sphere of Software Engineering.
+This programm was created for educational purposes as a part of bachelor's degree work.

-@Danil "Kywz" Strelyaev
+@Danylo "Kywz" Streliaiev
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Description:
 This program takes text, that is inputed by user (left-top text box), creates a frequencys list and a tree list (right-top text box),